curtisandcurtis/starter-cms/src/pages/index.md

 footerbackground: /img/contact-bk.jpg
 facebooklink: //instagram.com
 instagramlink: //facebook.com
+footercontact:
-contacttext: --- Contact Us If you'd like a free website, you can fill out a contact form here to get in touch
+  body: --- Contact Us If you'd like a free website, you can fill out a contact form here to get in touch